The Benefits of Filial Play Therapy for Families

 2. Reflective Listening Drills

-• Content reflection (“You’re making the doll say…”)
+• Content reflection (“You’re making the doll say…”) to track the child’s narrative

-• Affect reflection (“That sounds really frustrating”)
+• Affect reflection (“That feels really frustrating”) to validate emotional experience

 How Does Filial Therapy Address Modern Parenting Challenges?